A topic of conversation that is forever floating around the internet is ‘how to make friends in your 20s’.

 Don’t force a friendship

 If other people are wanting to make friends or talk to you, it’ll happen.
 As harsh as it may seem, (and a concept I am familiar with) you have to consider that not everyone wants ‘more friends’.
-Someone just might not be looking to add another friend into their social mix or diary or looking to socialise with anyone in the situation you are in.
-Always chat to people, see what the vibe is and if they want to hang out.
+Someone might not be looking to add another friend into their social mix or looking to socialise with anyone extra.
+Always chat to people, see what the vibe is and ask if they want to hang out.
 If they don’t, don’t keep asking.
 Yes, they might just not fancy what you’ve offered or not be free for a couple of weeks but if the vibe is that they just don’t want to, leave it.
 This is the sort of thing you’ll pick up on, it’s obvious when someone isn’t interested in being more than what you are then and there.
+“He’s just not that into you” works in friendships you know.

 Don’t force friendships just because of one common interest either.
 I see this happening a lot in the blogging world.
 Having a blog, doesn’t mean you’d instantly make good friends with all other bloggers.
 You’ve got to have other interests and similarities to keep a conversation flowing.
 In the simplest term and the way I think about it is that not every boy is your type and suitable for you to date, therefore not every girl is your type of friend and suitable for your friendship.
 You don’t have to like everyone and you don’t have to be friends with the first new person you speak to.
 Friends are like soulmates, they don’t pop up everywhere.